Unique ultrasonic cleaner cleans more efficiently than a washing machine - Geeky Gadgets

 “Carry it with you to take care of your cleanliness needs anywhere you go.
 Whether its for a business trip, a family camping trip, or going on holiday, Sonic Soak is the number one portable cleaning device for you that’s fuss-free.
 Sonic Soak is perfect device for all your household cleaning needs.
 With the latest cleaning technology, it helps to keep you and your loved ones safe.”

 For full specifications, purchasing options and availability jump over to the Sonic Soak ultrasonic cleaner online store via the link below.
-“Sonic Soak is a device that aims to revolutionize cleanliness and hygiene in our daily lives by using ultrasonic cleaning technology.
-Sonic Soak’s modulated ultrasonic waves travel through water to clean at a microscopic level.”
+“Sonic Soak generates modulated ultrasonic waves that travel through the water to clean at the microscopic level.
+The device sends out ultrasound to generate microscopic cavitation bubbles.
+Cavitation bubbles implode and creates immense pressure, immediately displacing contaminants.
+So you can “wave” goodbye to dirty and say hello to a genuinely clean load of laundry.”

 Source: SS